A New Approach to Untreated Clubfoot

 The scourge of clubfoot in a child or adolescent that has never had treatment is something that we experience daily here at CURE Ethiopia.
 There are an estimated 40,000 children in the country with clubfoot.
-Clubfoot is a condition which can be easily treated in infancy, however, if it is left untreated, it will often develop into a very serious impairment which can make walking very difficult for the patient.
+Clubfoot is a condition that can be easily treated in infancy, however, if it is left untreated, it will often develop into a very serious impairment that can make walking very difficult for the patient.

 There are good treatment options for clubfoot, but in many rural areas in Ethiopia, access to healthcare (even for a free treatment service) is limited.
-Additionally, many families are unaware of the different treatment options available for their child and, in some cases, do not even know that clubfoot is a condition which can be treated.
+Additionally, many families are unaware of the different treatment options available for their children and, in some cases, do not even know that clubfoot is a condition that can be treated.
 We make great efforts to educate the public and raise awareness on this issue, but for many patients and their families, the most convincing evidence is the testimonies of other patients who have successfully undergone treatment.
 They are able to see first-hand what a difference the treatment can make; they are encouraged and have hope, sometimes for the first time.

 For a child growing up with untreated clubfoot, life opportunities are limited.
-In many cultures, having a child born with clubfoot is seen as shameful, and as a result many of these children are unable to attend school.
+In many cultures, having a child born with clubfoot is seen as shameful, and as a result, many of these children are unable to attend school.
 They are excluded from society and often end up in a cycle of poverty, hunger, and destitution.

 In order to treat infant clubfoot, CURE Ethiopia works with our Hope Walks partners, who run 35 clubfoot clinics throughout the country.
 Their work is vitally important; treating clubfoot in infancy means the child will have straight feet by the time they learn to walk.
 They will have no long-term memories of having a disability.
 However, this does not address the problem of patients whose clubfoot went untreated when they were infants—patients which I encounter daily in clinic.
 Therefore, CURE Ethiopia has heavily invested in finding the best treatment for the older children and young adults that suffer from clubfoot.